 A post Fukushima monster movie.
-The memory of the disaster is still fresh in our minds and that makes the film even more gripping and... real.
+The memory of the disaster is still fresh on our minds and that makes the film even more gripping and... real.

-An eco-political monster movie, but highly entertaining all the same and black humour at the expense of the incompetent Abe administration.
+An eco-political monster movie, highly entertaining all the same with its black humour at the expense of the incompetent Abe administration.